orionrobots/orionrobots.github.io/_posts/2014-05-09-cam-programs.md

 layout: default
 tags: [cnc, cam, cad, software]
 ---
-I will fill in more details about the last few weeks - and me getting some of my first cuts from the machine, building a dust cover, and publishing videos.
+I will fill in more details about the last few weeks - and me getting some of my first cuts from my CnC Milling machine, building a dust cover, and publishing videos.
 There was also a lot of terminology to learn too.

 I have started looking at CAM software - converting my ideas to actual milling toolpaths, hopefully aware of the endmill sizes.
 I have found that a lot of it is both expensive and complicated.
 Perhaps this is due to a niche audience, and a complicated task.